 7. The Old Mill Square

 The Old Mill Square offers shopping, dining, and is a great place to relax.
-It is a very popular place to visit in Pigeon Forge.
+It is one of the most popular Pigeon Forge attractions!
 You can watch metal workers practice their craft, you taste some moonshine, or dine on classic Southern food.
 The Old Mill restaurant is a must try here!
 And after you eat you can take a nice walk around Patriot Park which sits directly behind the Old Mill.

 8. Country Tonite Theater Show

 The Country Tonite Show is one-of-a-kind.
 It’s fun for the whole family, and showcases some incredibly talented local singers, dancers, and musicians.
 You will enjoy a variety of dynamic singing and dancing, side-splitting comedy, powerful gospel, and American patriotism.
 Country music performed in the shows is from all eras, so everyone will find a song they enjoy.